department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 - Do not use a breadcrumb on the top page of a site (i.e. the home page).
 - Do not use a breadcrumb if the path or hierarchy of the page is irrelevant to the user or experience.
 - Do not use a breadcrumb for products that have a flat structure (i.e. only 2 levels of content or less)
+- Do not use a breadcrumb if it would create a way for a user to exit or navigate away from a user flow that they are unable to return to, or would result in a loss of data.

 ### Placement